Dataminr: History

+In October 2025, Dataminr announced plans to acquire cyber threat intelligence (CTI) firm ThreatConnect for $290 million in cash and equity.

 Controversies

+Surveillance of law-abiding abortion rights protests

+According to reports from The Intercept, Dataminr has provided social media surveillance on lawful, constitutionally-protected pro-abortion rights protests to the US Marshals.

+Surveillance of racial justice protests

 In 2020, The Intercept released a report that police departments used Dataminr services for surveillance during the George Floyd protests, including accessing social media posts about protest locations and actions.
 As written in the article, "The monitoring seems at odds with claims from both Twitter and Dataminr that neither company would engage in or facilitate domestic surveillance following a string of 2016 controversies."
 Twitter claimed that the company was just "news alerting."
 In response to the article, Dataminr clarified that "First Alert identifies breaking news events without any regard to the racial or ethnic composition of an area where a breaking news event occurs. … Race, ethnicity, or any other demographic characteristic of the people posting public social media posts about events is never part of determining whether a breaking news alert is sent to First Alert clients."
 It also said that "First Alert does not enable any type of geospatial analysis.
 First Alert provides no feature or function that allows a user to analyze the locations of specific social media posts, social media users or plot social media posts on a map."

+Surveillance of pro-Palestinian protests and collaboration with LAPD

+In 2025, The Intercept reported that Dataminr had surveilled pro-Palestinian protests in Los Angeles and had tipped off the LAPD to pro-Palestinian demonstrations.
+From October 2023 to April 2024, Dataminr had alerted the LAPD to more than 50 pro-Palestinian demonstrations, including a dozen before they had occurred.